hyperledger/firefly-fir/text/0012-namespace-isolation.md

 Config restrictions:
 * `name` must be unique on this node
-* for historical reasons, "ff_system" is a reserved string and cannot be used as a `name` or `remoteName`
+* for historical reasons, "ff_system" is a reserved string and cannot be used as a `name` or `networkNamespace`
 * a `database` plugin is required for every namespace
 * if `multiparty.enabled` is true, plugins _must_ include one each of `blockchain`, `dataexchange`, and `sharedstorage`